Polymer/old-docs-site/1.0/docs/devguide/data-binding.md

 attribute-based API.

 To bind to an attribute, use `$=` rather than `=`.
-This results in in a call to:
+This results in a call to:

 <code><var>element</var>.setAttribute(<var>attr</var>, <var>value</var>);</code>